kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

   It's not clear yet what should be the process to make this happen as this is a potentially non backwards compatible change.
 It's specially relevant for workloads not compatible with user namespaces.
-A [host defaulting mechanishm](#host-defaulting-mechanishm) can help to make this transiction smoother.
+A [host defaulting mechanishm](#host-defaulting-mechanishm) can help to make this transition smoother.
 - **Duplicated Snapshots of Container Images**:
   It's not clear when and how this support will land in the Linux Kernel.